Al-Rayah Mosque

-Al-Rayah Mosque (مسجد الراية), or Dzubab Mosque, is a mosque located in Medina, Saudi Arabia.
+The Al-Rayah Mosque (مسجد الراية), or Dzubab Mosque, is a Sunni Islam mosque located in Medina, Saudi Arabia.

 The mosque is situated on top of Mount Dzubab (Dzubab means "flies"), and this area is not far from Mount Sala' on the south, Al-'Uyun street on the left hand side, and Az-Zugaibi gas station between Al-'Uyun street and Sulthanah street on the behind.
-It is narrated that there was a command post (tent/shade) pitched for Prophet Muhammad in this area at the time of the Battle of the Trench, so it was named as Al-Rayah, which means battle flag.
+It is narrated that there was a command post (tent/shade) pitched for the Islamic prophet Muhammad in this area at the time of the Battle of the Trench, so it was named as Al-Rayah, which means battle flag.
 The mosque is also called the Dzubab Mosque because it is attributed to a Yemeni man who came to Medina during the time of Governor Marwan bin al-Hakam and killed one of the government officials.
 He was later executed and crucified on Mount Dzubab.